openmc-dev/openmc/docs/source/methods/physics.rst

     :label: doppler-broaden

     v_n \bar{\sigma} (v_n, T) = \int d\mathbf{v}_T v_r \sigma(v_r)
-    \phi (\mathbf{v}_T, T)
+    M (\mathbf{v}_T)

-where :math:`v_n` is the magnitude of the velocity of the neutron, :math:`\bar{\sigma}` is an effective cross section, :math:`T` is the temperature of the target material, :math:`\mathbf{v}_T` is the velocity of the target nucleus, :math:`v_r = || \mathbf{v}_n - \mathbf{v}_T ||` is the magnitude of the relative velocity, :math:`\sigma` is the cross section at 0 K, and :math:`\phi (\mathbf{v}_T, T)` is the probability distribution for the target nucleus velocity at temperature :math:`T` (normally a Maxwellian).
+where :math:`v_n` is the magnitude of the velocity of the neutron, :math:`\bar{\sigma}` is an effective cross section, :math:`T` is the temperature of the target material, :math:`\mathbf{v}_T` is the velocity of the target nucleus, :math:`v_r = || \mathbf{v}_n - \mathbf{v}_T ||` is the magnitude of the relative velocity, :math:`\sigma` is the cross section at 0 K, and :math:`M (\mathbf{v}_T)` is the probability distribution for the target nucleus velocity at temperature :math:`T` (a Maxwellian).
 In a Monte Carlo code, one must account for the effect of the thermal motion on both the integrated cross-section as well as secondary angle and energy distributions.
 For integrated cross-sections, it is possible to calculate thermally-averaged cross-sections by applying a kernel Doppler broadening algorithm to data at 0 K (or some temperature lower than the desired temperature).
 The most ubiquitous algorithm for this purpose is the [SIGMA1]_ method developed by Red Cullen and subsequently refined by others.
 This method is used in the NJOY_ and PREPRO_ data processing codes.

 The effect of thermal motion on secondary angle and energy distributions can be accounted for on-the-fly in a Monte Carlo simulation.
 We must first qualify